hawkinsw/DailyPL/formal-semantics-intro.md

 ## What's News

-Last night in Washington, DC this year's winners of the [International Obfuscated C Code Contest](https://www.ioccc.org/)were hosted by the current administration and treated to a formal dinner in the White House.
+Last night in Washington, DC this year's winners of the [International Obfuscated C Code Contest](https://www.ioccc.org/) were hosted by the current administration and treated to a formal dinner in the White House.
 During the dinner, the winners reached a historic pact with the Recognizing Testing Functions Matters (RTFM) Union by agreeing to stop torturing their compilers in exchange for a break on having to write so many unit tests.

 ## Formal Program Semantics

 Formally specifying the syntax of a programming language can only take us so far along the path of understanding the meaning of a program.
 Regular expressions, tokenizers, lexemes, context-free grammars, and parsers are the tools at our disposal for learning about a program's syntax.
 Unfortunately, when we limit ourselves to analyzing a program in terms of a context-free grammar there are certain aspects of a program that we _should_ be able to analyze statically that we cannot (because, well, they require context to analyze).
 So, we extended our discussion of syntax formalisms by discussing _static semantics_.
 That may seem like an oxymoron -- determining the meaning of a statement by looking only at the _syntax_ (the _very_ thing that _only_ specifies the _form_ of a valid program)?
 Nevertheless, it's possible (to an extent) using _attribute grammars_.

 The formal tools that we used to analyze the syntax and form of a program are relatively standardized.
-On the other hand, there is less of a consensus about how a program language designer formally describes the _dynamic semantics_, the meaning of a program when it is executed, of programs written in their language.
-The codification of the semantics of a program written in a particular is known as _formal program semantics_.
+On the other hand, there is less of a consensus about how a programming language designer formally describes their language's _dynamic semantics_, the meaning of a program when it is executed.
+The codification of the semantics of a program written in a particular language is known as _formal program semantics_.
 In other words, formal program semantics are a precise mathematical description of the semantics of an executing program.​ Sebesta uses the term _dynamic semantics_ which he defines as the "meaning[] of the expressions, statements and program units of a programming language."

 The goal of defining formal program semantics is to understand and reason about the behavior of programs.
 There are many, many reasons why PL designers want a formal semantics of their language.
 However, there are two really important reasons: With formal semantics it is possible to prove that

-1.  two programs calculate the same result (in other words, that two programs are equivalent), and
+1.  two programs (that may have different source code) actually calculate the same result (in other words, that two programs are equivalent), and
 2.  a program calculates the correct result.

 The alternative to formal program semantics are _standards_ promulgated by committees that use natural language to define the meaning of program elements.
 Here is an example of a page from the standard for the C programming language: